afpineda/appstrings-python/README.md

 set_translation_locale()
 ```

-Note that `set_translation_locale()` is mostly for testing purposes.
-Forcing a specific locale not available in your application will not *magically* translate your strings to that locale.
+Note that forcing a specific locale not available in your application will not *magically* translate your strings to that locale.

 ### Fallback to a default language